 - Key Strategies for Account Teams related to the Triple/Quadruple Aim

 Understanding Physicians through Relationship Selling

-This module looks at different motivations and personality traits of physicians.
-It describes the concept of relationship selling and explores what physicians want from sales professionals.
+This module looks at different motivations of physicians.
+It describes the concept of relationship selling and explores what physicians want from sales representatives.

 Value-Based Care and the Changing Healthcare Delivery Model